Ed94/gencpp/scripts/Readme.md

 * Build a program that uses some the generated definitions.
 (Have not done yet)

-The `test/gen` directory has the meson.build config for the meta-program The `test` directory has the one for the depdendent-program.
+The `test/gen` directory has the meson.build config for the meta-program The `test` directory has the one for the dependent-program.